 Just as solidarity allows us to connect with those who have been harmed at a profound human level, so, too, synodality inspires us to stay close to them and journey with them.
 There should never be any suggestion that victims should “get over it” or that it is time to move on and leave everything in the past.
 What has happened is part of our history.
 Yes, we must walk ahead into the future, but we must do so arm and arm with those who have been wounded.
 Is that not the invitation of the risen Lord, who appeared to the disciples not in a glorified perfect state but with his deep wounds fully exposed?

 Only when Thomas accepted his Lord and touched his wounds could he and the other disciples understand what it means to follow the risen Lord.
 It means walking with the wounded in our midst.
 Victim-survivors are a manifestation of the risen Lord, reminding us what it means to be his disciple.
-The Holy Father has provided a powerful example to all bishops by regularly meeting with victims and keeping in contact with them.
+The pope has provided a powerful example to all bishops by regularly meeting with victims and keeping in contact with them.
 He reminds us that the first demand for an apostle is to witness to the risen and wounded Lord.

 Only when Thomas accepted his Lord and touched his wounds could he and the other disciples understand what it means to follow the risen Lord.